qxoko/August/README.md

 If you're a Fountainhead user, or have written themes for it, you'll be pleased to know August's syntax definition is fully compatible, with a [couple of additions](#syntax-reference).

+All features, including external ones such as Wrap support, are tested and work correctly on macOS, Windows and Linux.

 August's installation, syntax names and settings files all use the namespace `August`, to (mostly) prevent conflicts with other or older packages you might want to keep using.

 #### ⚠️ WARNING